The Science

 Ego Depletion

-Willpower is a finite resource that depletes throughout the day.
-By evening—when most social media binging happens—your self-control reserves are at their lowest.
-Relying on willpower alone is setting yourself up for failure.
+Willpower is a finite resource that gets used up throughout the day.
+By evening, when most social media binging happens, your self-control is at its lowest.
+Relying on willpower alone is setting yourself up to fail.

 Decision Fatigue